zelanko/sql-docs.it-it/docs/t-sql/statements/create-external-data-source-transact-sql.md

 ## <a name="permissions"></a>Autorizzazioni

-È richiesta l'autorizzazione CONTROL per il database.
+È richiesta l'autorizzazione `CONTROL` per il database.

 ## <a name="locking"></a>Blocco

-Acquisisce un blocco condiviso sull'oggetto EXTERNAL DATA SOURCE.
+Acquisisce un blocco condiviso per l'oggetto `EXTERNAL DATA SOURCE`.

 ## <a name="security"></a>Security